 14. False alarms, false reports, and bomb threats

 A false emergency alarm, report, or bomb threat endangers the safety forces that are responding, the citizens of the community, and persons in the building.
 What may seem like a prank is a dangerous stunt.
-Violations of this rule could result in suspension or expulsion.

 15. Explosives